Hungarian University of Agriculture and Life Sciences

 The Hungarian University of Agriculture and Life Sciences is a university of technology in Hungary.
 Its headquarters and main campus are located about 30 kilometres from the capital, Budapest, in the Central Hungarian town of Gödöllő.
-Other campuses are based in Budapest, Békéscsaba, Gyula, Jászberény, and Szarvas.
-The University consists of eight different faculties for study and research, and enrolls approximately 15,000 students.
+Other campuses are based in Budapest, Békéscsaba, Gyula, Jászberény and Szarvas.

-The university was established in 2000 from the merge of several previously independent institutions - the oldest of these being the former University of Veterinary Medicine Budapest, founded in 1787.
+The university was established in 2000 from the merge of several previously independent institutions—the oldest of these being the former University of Veterinary Medicine Budapest, founded in 1787.
 (Note: In 2016, the University of Veterinary Medicine Budapest regained its independence thus it is no longer part of the SZIU.)
 The Szent István University is named after Hungarian King Stephen I (the Saint).
 The current rector of the university is Dr. János Tőzsér.